bhuvikamehta/OS-Simple-MultiThreader/README.md

 Provides two functions for handling parallel workloads;
 One for single-dimensional loops and One for nested loops

-execute_time_parallel_for function includes creating threads : pthread_create(), distributing the task for them and waiting for all threads to finish pthread_join() and managing execution time
+execution_time_parallel_for function includes creating threads : pthread_create(), distributing the task for them and waiting for all threads to finish pthread_join() and managing execution time

 Demonstration function executes a given lambda function.